freinhold/firstspirit/README.md

 ## Setup

 The module is build with maven.
-All dependencies are availabe in mcn central repository except for the FirstSpirit-libraries.
+All dependencies are availabe in mvn central repository except for the FirstSpirit-libraries.
 You have to manually add them to your local repository or provide a repository in the pom.xml that contains the libraries.
 Use _mvn clean install_ to build the fsm and _mvn eclipse:eclipse_ to create an eclipse-project.